 • Practice a form of relaxation before going into crowded, busy or noisy places.
 Try focusing on your breathing and allowing the breath to relax your body.
 Notice the coolness of breath as you breathe in, and the warmness of breath as you breathe out.

-• Remember, Christmas doesn’t have to be perfect.
+• Remember, organising events like birthdays and Christmas don’t have to be perfect.
 Good enough is enough.

 If you know someone who is struggling, don’t wait for them to come to you.
 Reach out, ask them how they are.
 Then ask again.
 Drop them a text message, or give them a call to show you care.
 Be in your mate’s corner.